The words you use during an interview can make a big difference. Consider the difference between these two responses:

-During an interview, it's always good to demonstrate that you're responsible—you want to show interviewers that if you're set to a task, you'll not only accomplish it, you'll do it on time and to the standards laid out.
-Here are some words and phrases that convey responsibility:
+During an interview, it's always good to demonstrate that you're responsible—you want to show interviewers that if you're set to a task, you'll not only accomplish it, but you'll complete it on time and meet the established standards.
+Try using these words and phrases to convey responsibility:

 - Met the deadline

 Tip: Using phrases such as "I can" or "I will" in response to interview questions also conveys a can-do attitude, and indicates that you'll hit the ground running if hired.

 Are you interviewing for a leadership role?
 If so, it's particularly important to use strong, active verbs.
 Show how you've led teams and projects, and take ownership of any results and accomplishments from throughout your career.
 Try using these words to convey your leadership strengths: